MicrosoftLearning/MB-335-Dynamics-365-Supply-Chain-Management-Expert/Instructions/Labs/M3 Case Study 1B Implement production methods.md

 8. Select **Report as finished**.

-9. Select a value in **Batch number** field and then click on the same batch number
+9. Select a value in **Batch number** field and then select on the same batch number

 10. Select **New**.